-In the work Yet Present, I perform interventions on the photographic negative, in order to make evident the materiality of the photographic image.
-In these interventions, I burn parts of the negatives, make scratches and holes in it, and drip paint and other substances (such as coffee and tea) over it.
+In a previous work intitled Yet Present, I perform interventions on the photographic negative, in order to make evident the materiality of the photographic image.
+In those interventions, I burn parts of the negatives, make scratches and holes in it, and drip paint and other substances (such as coffee and tea) over it.
 Through those interventions I tried to show that the image is in the negative in the same sense that the stains, scratches and substances are over it.

 Of the substances used, coffee proved to be the most surprising.
 The brown coffee stains on the negative, after scanning and reversing the colors, revealed a beautiful blue, present at many photographs of the essay.
 Fire was also a frequently used element.